What is Political Science All About?

 No matter what area of political science you study, the critical skills you develop in research, analysis and communications can help you succeed both inside and outside the political arena.

 “Skills developed in the study of political science are transferable to a variety of career paths,” Tuholski said.
 “For instance, the ability to read a body of existing literature, understand it, synthesize it, identify gaps and apply that knowledge to present circumstances can make an individual particularly valuable in the marketplace.”

 What Can You Do with a Political Science Degree?

 A political science degree can open the door to a diverse array of roles that allow you to apply your writing and analytical skills across a wide range of industries.
 If you are asking yourself, “Is a political science degree worth it?” consider the following potential political science careers:

 - Policy Analyst – Apply your research skills as a policy analyst to evaluate current policies and events using public opinion surveys, economic data and election results.
-From these sources, policy analysts look to anticipate the effects of new systems, according to BLS.
-Policy analysts often work directly in government or for non-government organizations that lobby for policy adjustments.
+From these sources, policy analysts look to anticipate the effects of new systems, according to BLS.* Policy analysts often work directly in government or for non-government organizations that lobby for policy adjustments.
 Some for-profit companies use policy analysts to help influence political action.
-Payscale reports that the average salary for policy analysts is $59,312 per year.

 - Public Relations Specialist – Public relations specialists manage the public image of businesses, government and nonprofit organizations.
 Many of them represent special interest groups, associations, or political campaigns.
 Political science courses place heavy emphasis on developing writing and speaking skills, which is beneficial for success in a public relations role, according to the American Political Science Association.
 Job duties include responding to information requests from the media, writing speeches, organizing events, building social media campaigns, and analyzing public opinion, according to BLS.
 The median annual wage for public relations specialists was $61,150 in 2019, BLS reports.*